North Shore Bus Company

+History

 Origin: New York and North Shore Traction Company

 The company was established in 1902 as a trolley company called the Mineola, Roslyn & Port Washington Traction Company, but as it grew into Queens it was renamed in 1907 as the "New York and North Shore Traction Company."
 It had a line from Flushing, Queens to Roslyn in Nassau County named the North Shore Line, as well as another from Flushing to Whitestone–14th Avenue Station on the Whitestone Branch of the Long Island Rail Road, better known as the Whitestone Line.
 Within Nassau County, it had lines from Port Washington to Mineola which was known as the Port Washington Line, and from Mineola to Hicksville, called the Hicksville Line.

 The trolley cars on this system were considered to be the largest and most powerful on Long Island and in Queens.
 As powerful as they were, however, they still had difficulty climbing the hills of such areas as Douglaston and Manhasset.